 Nagano Prefecture is located in the Chubu region of the main island of Honshu.
 Most of the Northern Alps, Central Alps and Southern Alps are located within Nagano (along with neighbouring prefectures).
 Nagano has the second highest number of ski and snowboard resorts in all of Japan and they are spread around the whole prefecture.
 Nagano city and many of the major ski resorts are located in the northern region.

 Ski and snowboard lessons in English are available at Nozawa Onsen.
 For more information on lessons please check the Lessons in English page on SnowJapan.

 Ski and snowboard equipment rental is available.
 Ski and snowboard wear rental is also available.

-The 'Kids Park' featuring a 'magic carpet', inflatables and other play items is located in the Hikage area of Nozawa Onsen.
+The main 'Kids Park' area - featuring a 'magic carpet', inflatables and other play items - is located in the Hikage area of Nozawa Onsen.
 Entry is free.
 There are a few other areas for sledging and tubing.

 The 'Yumin' day care service is available in the Hikage Information Centre building and suitable for children ages 1-6.
 Charges are 2,500 yen for a half day and 4,000 yen for a full day.
 Open from 19th December until 28th March 2021.

-There is also a free 'Nasuki Room' rest room on the 2nd Floor of the Hikage Information Centre building and is open from 9:00am until 4:00pm.
+There free indoor 'Nasuki Room' rest/play room on the 2nd Floor of the Hikage Information Centre building and is open from 9:00am until 4:00pm.

 The 'Uenotaira Snow Park & Halfpipe' can be found on the Uenotaira area on the upper half of the mountain, located at an elevation of 1220m-1410m.
 This area is covers a full 2km and opens from late December until the end of the season.

 Nozawa Onsen Season & Opening Times